Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

     }
 ```

-**note** if you write your own custom script, you'll have to use 'npm run scriptName' from the terminal.
+**note** if you write your own custom script, you'll have to use `npm run scriptName` from the terminal.